-Proposals for new and improved community infrastructure and utilities in the plan area will be supported subject to those proposals being compatible with other planning policies in the development plan.
+Proposals for new and improved community infrastructure and utilities in the plan area will be supported subject to those proposals meeting the objectives of this plan and being compatible with other planning policies in the plan.

 5.29 Community infrastructure includes utilities (electricity, gas, water, sewage), communications (phone landline, mobile phone, broadband) and transport (bus, train, roads and parking).
 These are supported by Rother District CS policy EC1 (Fostering Economic Activity and Growth).